phillipberndt/autorandr/README.md

 A common and effective use of this is to specify default `skip-options`, for instance skipping the `gamma` setting if using [`redshift`](https://github.com/jonls/redshift) as a daemon.
-To implement the equivalent of `--skip-options gamma`, your `settings.ini` file should look like this:
+To implement like this:

 ```